Calgary Zoo: History

 St. George's Island was Calgary's first park, used by the community for picnics, relaxing, and socializing.
 The first collection of animals began with two mule deer on the island in 1917.
 The collection expanded with more local wildlife as the popularity amongst park-goers increased.
 The Calgary Zoological Society was established on 9 January 1929 and took over administration of the facility from the City of Calgary.

 Several animals died during floods in June 1929 when St. George's Island was swamped.

+"Dinny", the Zoo's Brontosaurus statue in the 1940s.

 In 1937, the closure of the Banff Zoo in Banff National Park led to the transfer of more species and allowed the Calgary Zoo to cement itself as the largest zoological collection in the region.

 In 1972, the zoo launched the "Ban the Bars" campaign to modernize its facilities with more natural enclosures.

 Destination Africa opened in 2003 to include two new facilities The Rainforest and the African Savannah.
 The zoo opened Penguin Plunge, an Antarctic penguin addition in 2012.

 In April 2013, the Calgary Zoo announced a master plan for rebuilding the zoo over 20 years.
 The initial focus on the master plan was preparing for the arrival of two giant pandas in 2018 for a five-year stay.
 Four giant pandas arrived in 2018 after the successful birth of twins at the Toronto Zoo.
 The cubs left the Calgary Zoo for China in January 2020, followed by their parents in November 2020 due to a lack of bamboo availability during the COVID-19 pandemic.

-The Calgary Zoo Foundation rebranded itself as the Wilder Institute and instituted the new joint Wilder Institute/Calgary Zoo branding in 2021.
+The Calgary Zoo Foundation rebranded itself as the Wilder Institute and instituted the new joint Wilder Institute and Calgary Zoo branding in 2021.
+In 2026, this was changed again to Wilder Institute's Calgary Zoo.

 In 2025, the Wilder Institute, in collaboration with Parks Canada, University of Alberta, University of Kentucky, and University of California, Los Angeles, announced the discovery of a new species of hairsteak butterfly known as Satyrium curiosolus or Curiously Isolated Hairstreak.
+The species was previously believed to be an isolated population of Halfmoon Hairstreak butterflies.